Climbing the 1,260 Steps to Tiger Cave Temple, Krabi

 Want to visit Tiger Cave Temple?
 Here’s what you need to know when planning your trip to Krabi.

 Where: I’d actually recommend you stay in Ao Nang, rather than Krabi Town.
-Ao Nang has a lovely beach and easy access to some of the Thai islands, whereas Krabi Town is a bit *meh* in my opinion.
-KBunk in Ao Nang was, without a doubt, one of the best hostels I stayed at during my time in Southeast Asia.
+Ao Nang has a lovely beach and easy access to some of the Thai islands, whereas Krabi Town is a bit underwhelming, in my opinion.
+Amazing Backpackers in Ao Nang was, without a doubt, one of the best hostels I stayed at during my time in Southeast Asia.
 It’s located just down the road from the beach and has a fantastic atmosphere.

 When: November to January is the best time to visit Krabi as it’s warm and there is little rainfall during these months.